aitorvs/tiny-coverage/README.md

 ##Profiling in 3 steps

-First, we need to compile the source files on which we want to perform the code coverage.
+**First**, we need to compile the source files on which we want to perform the code coverage.
 For that we'll include the flags `-ftest-coverage` and `-fprofile-arcs` to tell GCC to instrument the code.